amirakul/VBA-Challenge/README.md

   * Included conditional formatting that will highlight positive change in green and negative change in red.

- Here are the screenshot of how the conditional formatting looks like for year 2014:
+ Here are the screenshots of how the conditional formatting looks like each year.

+ Year 2014 stock price change:

  ![image1](2014_Result_Screenshot.png)